Observational constraints on Yukawa cosmology and connection with black hole shadows: Conclusions

 \section{Conclusions}

-In the present work we extracted observational constraints on the Yukawa cosmological model.
-In this scenario dark matter appears effectively and a relation exists between dark matter, dark energy, and baryonic matter.
+In the present work, we extracted observational constraints on the Yukawa cosmological model.
+In this scenario, dark matter appears effectively, and a relation exists between dark matter, dark energy, and baryonic matter.
 In particular, the effective dark matter is attributed to the long-range force between the baryonic matter particles.
 Such a Yukawa-like gravitational potential modifies Newton's law of gravity in large-scale structures.
 It is characterized by the coupling parameter $\alpha$ and has a graviton with non-zero mass (which is inversely related to the wavelength parameter $\lambda$).
-We used SNe Ia and OHD observational data and we found within $1\sigma$ CL the best-fit parameter $\lambda=2693_{-1262}^{+1191}\, \rm Mpc$ and $\alpha=0.416_{-0.326}^{+1.137}$, respectively.
-With these values, we acquire $m_g \simeq 10^{-69}$ kg, or equivalently $m_g \simeq 5.6\times 10^{-43}$ GeV, for the graviton mass.
+We used SNe Ia and OHD observational data, and we found within $1\sigma$ CL the best-fit parameter $\lambda=2693_{-1262}^{+1191}\, \rm Mpc$ and $\alpha=0.416_{-0.326}^{+1.137}$, respectively.
+With these values, we acquire the value $m_g =\left(4.233_{-1.298}^{+3.735}\right)\times 10^{-69}\, \text{kg}$, or, equivalently, $m_{g}=\left(2.374_{-0.728}^{+2.095}\right)\times 10^{-42}\, \text{GeV}$, for the graviton mass, complementing other significant findings related to Yukawa constraints from different systems \cite{Goldhaber:1974wg, Talmadge:1988qz, Choudhury:2002pu, Berti:2011jz, deRham:2016nuf, Shao:2020fka, Benisty:2022txp, Benisty:2023ofi, Benisty:2023qcv}.